MinuriRajapakse/MinuriRajapakse/README.md

 </div>

-- 🔭 I’m currently working as a Business Intelligence and Data Science Intern
+- 🔭 I’m currently working as a Business Intelligence and Data Analyst Intern

 - 🌱 I’m currently learning about **Large Language models**